 - Immediately start thinking about what you would like to do on vacation.

 - What sounds fun, exciting or interesting to you?
-Going to a museum, relaxing on the beach, reading a book with a nice breeze, hiking, skiing, boating, fishing, scuba driving, dancing, attending a baseball game, bird watching, zoo, wildlife park, camping, or traveling somewhere you have never been before.
+Going to a museum, relaxing on the beach, reading a book with a nice breeze, hiking, skiing, boating, fishing, scuba diving, dancing, attending a baseball game, bird watching, zoo, wildlife park, camping, or traveling somewhere you have never been before.

 - Now, it is time to book the travel arrangements and accommodations.
 It is important to do it right away, so nothing else can be scheduled for that time.